 Medical abortion does not require any sort of surgical procedure and can be taken in the privacy of your own home, but always under medical supervision.
 Ideally, you should do it in a legally authorized clinic or hospital.
 Do not self-medicate or buy pills online.
 For girls under 18, state laws often require parental consent.2

 Here’s a look at the side effects of abortion pills.

 Bleeding is not so much a side effect of the abortion pills but a sign that the pills are working.

-Mifepristone, the first pill, detaches the fetus from the uterus.
+Mifepristone, the first pill, blocks the hormone progesterone and detaches the fetus from the uterus.
 This may cause some bleeding in some women within 8 hours.

 Wear a sanitary pad to absorb the bleeding and to keep track of any spotting.
 Even if you think the flow has petered out, keep one handy, just in case.

 The average duration of bleeding is 17 days,4 but some women may experience a bit of bleeding and spotting as much as 4 weeks after an abortion.

 Caution: Very heavy bleeding or hemorrhaging affects about 2 in 1,000 women.5 If you are soaking through 2 pads in 2 hours or passing very large blood clots the size of a lemon or bigger, you are bleeding very heavily.
 It’s also a cause for concern if you pass blood clots for more than 2 hours.6 Please get emergency medical help.

 Pain in the abdomen and the pelvic region typically begins within 3 hours of taking the misoprostol, once your uterus starts contracting.
 But it’s possible to experience cramps and pain after mifepristone.